Lumiboy/zcash-swing-wallet-ui/README.md

-## SECURITY WARNNING: As of January 2018 this wallet is not actively maintained.
+## SECURITY WARNING: As of January 2018 this software wallet is not actively maintained.
 It may not operate properly with the upstream core/node implementation and it may contain security and/or other vulnerabilities.
-It is therefore deprecated and should not be used!
+It is deprecated and should not be used in production!

 # Desktop GUI Wallet for [ZCash](https://z.cash/)[®](#disclaimer)